kiwipy/nutricalc/README.md

 > :blue_square: THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT ANY WARRANTY.<br>
 > :blue_square: This application is made to comply with EU regulations only.<br>
 > :blue_square: All values except 'Fiber content' is required on labels.<br>

+## Limitations
-> :blue_square: Alcohol content is purpesly left out!
-(Alcohol content is also used to calculate calories, add it to the code if you need it in production.
+Alcohol content is left out (Alcohol content is also used to calculate calories), if you need it in production feel free to fork this repo.<br><br>
+As for now the application supports up to 12 ingredients.

 ## Credits
 <img align="left" src="https://github.com/kiwipy/nutricalc/blob/main/data/AppIcon.png" alt="AppIcon" width="32" height="32">